kaihoffman/learn-guide-hasura/README.md

 ## Introduction

 Civo managed Kubernetes is currently in beta, and has a number of applications on the Kubernetes marketplace that can be easily installed on a cluster.
-At the time of me writing this guide, Hasura is not (yet) avialable on the marketplace, so I wrote this guide to mount Hasura in the Civo k3s service.
+At the time of me writing this guide, Hasura is not (yet) available on the marketplace, so I wrote this guide to set up Hasura in the Civo `k3s` service.
 I hope you find it useful!

 If you are not yet a member of the Civo Kubernetes #KUBE100 beta, you can [apply to join here](https://www.civo.com/kube100).
 All testers get a monthly allowance of $70 for the duration of the beta in exchange for their feedback.